Mark Turin: Career

-Mark Turin is an associate professor of Anthropology at the University of British Columbia.
+Mark Turin is an associate professor at the University of British Columbia.
 His work is centered on Indigenous language endangerment, reclamation, and revitalization.

 Linguistics and Anthropology

 For his doctoral research at the University of Leiden through the Himalayan Languages Project, Turin worked collaboratively with the Indigenous Thangmi (Thami) speaking community in Nepal and Northern India to create a grammatical description and lexicon of the previously undocumented language.
 This work resulted in a Nepali-Thami-English dictionary published in 2004 and a grammar of the Thangmi language published in 2012.

-Turin’s interest in Himalayan culture and language took him to Bhutan, where he was one of three principal investigators on a five-year collaborative project to record and preserve the endangered oral traditions of the nation.
+Turin's interest in Himalayan culture and language took him to Bhutan, where he was one of three principal investigators on a five-year collaborative project to record and preserve the endangered oral traditions of the nation.
 He has also conducted research in the Tibetan Autonomous Region of China and in the Indian state of Sikkim.
 Since 2015, Turin has worked in collaborative partnership with the Heiltsuk First Nation through a Language Mobilization Partnership, of which the University of British Columbia is a member.

 Policy and Practice

-In 2007, Turin established and directed the Translation and Interpretation Unit in the United Nations Mission in Nepal (UNMIN), a special political mission mandated by the UN Security Council to support Nepal’s peace process.
+In 2007, Turin established and directed the Translation and Interpretation Unit in the United Nations Mission in Nepal (UNMIN), a special political mission mandated by the UN Security Council to support Nepal's peace process.
 Turin has occasionally worked as a consultant for the World Bank and the International Centre for Integrated Mountain Development (ICIMOD).